fabioalvescarvalho/wearables/Gadgeteer_hardware/README.md

-# The Personal Display: hardware
+# The Personal Display: functional hardware prototype
 Swedish Team wearables' project, for the 2015 NASA Space Apps Hackathon

 By A Caroline E Dahl, April 2015